 Mary Lynn Raith M.Ed.

 Mary Lynn Raith is retired from her position as Mathematics Curriculum Specialist in the Division of Instructional Support of the Pittsburgh Public Schools.
 As such, her responsibilities included leadership roles in curriculum development, textbook selection, design of alternative assessments—both performance tasks and portfolio development, inservice program design and implementation, in-class support of teachers and coordination of mathematics programs across levels and schools.
 Ms. Raith was the Co-Director of the Pittsburgh Reform in Mathematics Education project (PRIME), a K-12 professional development system that includes both in-class support from demonstration teachers and a comprehensive series of in-service sessions focused on increasing the depth and breadth of teachers’ mathematics knowledge.
+Since 2004, Ms. Raith has contributed to content alignment analyses and other projects with the WebbAlign program.

 Dr. Rick Sypel